 Although only some businesses will attach a time limitation to their gift cards, it’s quite safe to assume that all gift cards will have certain terms and conditions of use attached to them, which highlights their contractual nature.
 While some businesses are happy and willing to accept expired gift cards in the name of maintaining customer loyalty, others are less amenable to do so.

-If you run a business that offers gift cards to its customers and would like to review or draft the terms and conditions of use of the cards, contact LegalVision on 1300 544 755.
-Likewise, if you’re a consumer and you believe you’re being unfairly denied the right to redeem and exchange your gift card for a good or service, get a free quote today for expert legal advice.
+If you run a business that offers gift cards to its customers and would like to review or draft the terms and conditions for use of the cards, contact LegalVision on 1300 544 755 or fill out the form on this page.
+Our consumer lawyer and business lawyers may be able to help you with your gift card concerns.